gkjpettet/roo/README.md

 The reference command line interpreter for the Roo programming language

 ## The Roo programming language
-Roo is a cross-platform dynamically-typed interpreted open source scripting language which takes inspiration from Ruby (everything is an object) and Javascript.
-It supports both object-oriented and functional programming approaches and includes closures.
+Roo is a cross-platform dynamically-typed interpreted open source scripting language which takes inspiration from Ruby (everything is an object) and Python (indentation is important).
+It supports both object-oriented and functional programming approaches.
 The reference interpreter is `roo` which is written in [Xojo][xojo].

 Full documentation is available on [the Roo homepage][homepage].